adironene/Calculus-Grade-Calculator/README.md

 If you're interested in the calculation behind, I left the code in index.html in this repository.

 Also, I could have decorated the page a lot more but I figured it's not necessary since I could be using that time to grind APUSH.
-If there's any error, lmk (not just this year but in the future as well).
+If there's any error or if you have any questions, let me know (not just this year but in the future as well).